Opentrons/opentrons/README.md

 You can now open the OT App in your web browser by navigating to 127.0.0.1:5000.
 You can also open the app in Electron by running `npm start` from the root directory of this folder.

-If you would like to interface with the Virtual Smoothieboard (as opposed to the actual robot), you can execute `export Debug=True` before running `python main.py`.
+If you would like to interface with the Virtual Smoothieboard (as opposed to the actual robot), you can execute `export ENABLE_VIRTUAL_SMOOTHIE=True` before running `python main.py`.